yawad/smartobjects-java-client/README.md

 ---------------
 To create a batch of owners you need to:
 1. Request an OwnersSDK interface using the mnubo client instance.
-2. Build a list of owner.
+2. Build a list of Owners.

-This example describes how to create a batch of Owner:
+This example describes how to create a batch of Owners:
 ```
 //Request a mnubo client using the basic method.
 MnuboSDKClient mnuboClient = MnuboSDKFactory.getClient( HOST , CONSUMER_KEY , CONSUMER_SECRET );